 A Glug of Oil

-Cooked correctly a good steak is something truly special.
-Or, forget the mayo and add cheese instead, for your very own cheesesteak recipe!
+Cooked correctly, a good steak is something truly special.

 Personally, I'm a fan of rump steak over sirloin - why?
 Because it seems to have more flavour than sirloin.

-Medium rare is the way to go, although being awkward I like my steak to be more on the rare side than medium if that makes sense, I know what I mean anyway!
+Medium rare is the way to go, although me being awkward, I like my steak to be more on the rare side than medium if that makes sense, I know what I mean anyway!

-Now, as a food blogger you might be expecting a recipe for mustard mayo and if so you're in the wrong place - this is simple, easy and quick.
+Now, as a food blogger, you might be expecting a recipe for mustard mayo; if so, you're in the wrong place - this is simple, easy and quick.

-By the way, don't buy it from my Amazon link as they are asking far too much for it!
+Don’t buy it from my Amazon link, as they are asking far too much for it! 😉 Or you can simply mix French's yellow mustard with your favourite mayonnaise.

-So, now you can see my steak sandwich really is easy and nothing revolutionary since there will be thousands of similar recipes if you search for them.
+So, now you can see my steak sandwich is easy to make and nothing revolutionary, as there will be thousands of similar recipes if you search for them.

 Afterwards, you won't need to eat for a week - enjoy!